 Dependent variables

-During the experiment, different variables will be evaluated.
+During the experiment, multiple variables will be evaluated.
 These are based on the human factor measures, as described in section 9.2.
-To answer research questions during the experiment, will a combination of both quantitative and qualitative measurements take place.
+To answer research questions during the experiment, a combination of both quantitative and qualitative measurements will take place.
 Thus combining numerical values with non-numerical arguments.
 The measurements are done during the experiment via an interview and observations.
 Using the variables can be concluded if the system acted as expected and will result in safe navigation when using existing protocols.
 In the next section will these variables be linked to questions asked during the experiment, using the symbols as shown behind the variable name.
 The dependent variables within the experiment are:

 Performance ♣Evaluation if the participant operated safely.
 Thus did he safely navigate the vessel by making the right decisions, which means that the participant followed the applicable COLREGs and showed good seamanship.
 The resulting closest point of approach (CPA) is a good measure for this.
 Also, the reasoning and situation recognition which results in choosing the right strategy is a measure.
 Questions which will be answered are: